93% of consumers are more likely to make repeat purchases at companies with excellent customer service.

 A help desk software to pull in your messages across multiple support channels could be an invaluable resource for your support team.
-Having all of your channels in one place will help to keep you organized and allow you to prioritize based on the severity of the issue rather than the channel or social media platform your customer used to contact you.
+Having all of your channels in one place will help to keep you organised and allow you to prioritise based on the severity of the issue rather than the channel or social media platform your customer used to contact you.

 2. Positive attitude

 A positive attitude can make a huge difference in a customers perception of your team and your business as a whole.
 86% of buyers are willing to pay more for a great customer experience.
 More importantly, emotions can be transmitted more easily than colds or flus , meaning the more positive you are towards your customers, the more positivity they will feel towards you and your company.